Technology Support Articles

 Forbidden error.

-Setting and Using Variables on UNIX and GNU/Linux Shells
+Setting and Using Variables on GNU/Linux and *NIX Shells

 The specific process used to set variables will depend on the shell